Skip to content

 2. Calibrate the scale by marking a known measurement

-3. Pick a garbage truck template (or aerial ladder, depending on the design case)
+3. Pick a garbage truck template (or aerial ladder, depending on the design case) — templates are based on publicly available manufacturer data

 4. Trace the swept path around the turning bay

-5. Export the result as a PDF for submission to the building office
+5. Export the result as a PDF

 Related Guides